 Atole

 Atole is an ancient, hot beverage of water thickened with corn or corn masa (dough).
-La Atolería, a cafe dedicated to honoring atole, uses corn native to Oaxaca flavored with other locally sourced ingredients like cacao and amaranth (an ancient grain).
-If you try only one or two flavors at La Atolería, I recommend the champurrado with four types of cacao.
+La Atolería is a cafe in Oaxaca City dedicated to honoring atole.
+It uses corn native to Oaxaca flavored with other locally sourced ingredients like cacao and amaranth (an ancient grain).
+If you try only one or two flavors at La Atolería, go for the champurrado with four types of cacao.
 It’s similar to hot chocolate and a popular drink in Oaxaca.
-I would also try one of their rarer flavors, like the atole with pataxte (a cacao variety) and flowers from the rosita de cacao tree.
-La Atolería also has tasting flights to try a variety of flavors.
-You can even order pastries from their bakery next door, Masea, Trigo, y Maiz.
+Also try one of their rarer flavors, like the atole with pataxte (a cacao variety) and flowers from the rosita de cacao tree.
+La Atolería has tasting flights if you want to try a wider variety, and you can order pastries from their bakery next door, Masea, Trigo, y Maiz.

 Tejate